Vyral/base-template/_posts/2018-05-03-how-to-be-an-effective-homeowner.md

 Owning a home is a great thing.
 You get to say goodbye to the struggles of rental life.
 As a homeowner, you’ve embarked on a new chapter in life that comes with as many responsibilities as it does benefits.

 Therefore, today I’d like to recommend seven things all new homeowners should do.
+For a summarized list please [click here.](https://s3.amazonaws.com/vyralmarketing/Deepak+Gupta/Email+Stuff/7_things_homeowners_need_to_do.jpg)

 **1. Safeguard your investment and get a home warranty.** You can’t control when issues may arise.
 Whether the dishwasher stops working or something worse goes wrong, you will want to be prepared.
 A home warranty will help give you peace of mind in case the unexpected happens.
 Make sure you also set aside savings for necessary repairs.
 Spending a little on a home warranty policy can save you a lot down the line.